 I love a YouTube clip called ‘Denver the Official Guilty Dog’.
 I’ve never seen shame and guilt expressed in a stronger way.
 I have been dealing with characters that are trying to avoid losing face, and I used that clip to show Harris [as prep] for the scene with the stolen pretzel sticks – ‘This is what we are going for, we are going to express shame stronger than this’!
 I definitely didn’t succeed but at least I hope it was motivating.

-TRIANGLE OF SADNESS IS IN CINEMAS AND NOW ON CURZON HOME CINEMA
+WATCH THE FILMS OF RUBEN ÖSTLUND IN CINEMAS OR ON CURZON HOME CINEMA